3D rendering by Callum Morton

 17 - The Furnace of Fire for boyling them.
 18 - The Sanctuary, or the place in which the young Children are Slain.

 19 - The pit in which their Blood and Bodies are placed.

 In contrast his drawings of Formosan national dress are delightfully fanciful:

 A Virgin, A Bride, A Widow and A Country Woman

 And his invented Formosan language, alphabet and grammar was comprehensive and brilliant:

 For many years I have wanted to make a show about Psalmanazar.
 The problem was to find the appropriate form.
-I now have the idea of collaborating with visual artist Callum Morton and designer/maker Romanie Harper to make an intimate chamber-piece for 12 people sitting at a specially made round table (2m diameter).
+I am now collaborating with director Susie Dee, composer Jethro Woodward, visual artist Callum Morton and designer/maker Romanie Harper to make an intimate chamber-piece for 12 people sitting at a specially made round table (2m diameter).